globin/vatsim-open-sector-data/SPECIFICATION.md

 **TODO** mainly braindump right now, of things still to check:

 - airport.coordinate: Should be ARP?
-- replace elemental_volume.toml by just elemental_volumes.geojson?
+- replace elemental_volume.json5 by just elemental_volumes.geojson?
 - allow inline coordinate/polygon definitions?
 - combine geojsons into one file per fir?
 - elemental_volume.lateral_border, DME arc support or quantised to polygon? the former would require geojson extension (topojson?). check support in gis tooling